-A Grand Slam is when one side wins every match in a single Six Nations Championship – or Five Nations as it used to be known.
+A Grand Slam is when one team wins every match in a single Six Nations Championship – or Five Nations as it used to be known.

 It is an incredible achievement to defeat all of your rivals in the one calendar year.
 And it is not easy to do.
-Since 2000, when Italy were invited in to expand the Five Nations and make it the Six Nations, Wales are the only team to have done it four times.
+Since 2000, when Italy were invited in to expand the Five Nations and make it the Six Nations, Wales have done it an incredible four times.
 They achieved this in 2005, 2008, 2012 and 2019 with three of those taking place under the stewardship of Warren Gatland.

 Although they have won the most Grand Slams across any era, with 13, England only have two Six Nations Grand Slams to their name, with a clean sweep in 2003 and then in 2016.